JGCRI/gcam-doc/land.md

 6. Unsuitable with a high value of protection
 7. Unsuitable with a low value of protection.

 When a user chooses to use the spatially distinct protection constraints, by default land that is classified as Suitable and Unprotected (No 2 from the above) will be made available for expansion.
-The user can make other types of land available using the parameter `aglu.NONPROTECT_LAND_STATUS` in `constants.R`
+The user can make other types of land available using the parameter `aglu.NONPROTECT_LAND_STATUS` in [constants.R](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/R/constants.R#L341).

 ### Valuing Carbon in Land